 - 1. Within six (6) months of a declared emergency event, the Town will initiate a post disaster review and assessment. - 2.
 This post disaster review and assessment will document the facts of the event and assess whether existing Hazard Mitigation Plans effectively addressed the hazard. - 3.
 A report of the review and assessment will be created by a Review/Update Committee. - 4.
 The committee will make a determination whether the plan needs to be amended.
 If the committee determines that NO modification of the plan is needed, then the report is distributed. - 5.
 If the committee determines that modification of the plan IS needed, then the committee drafts an amended plan based on its recommendations and forwards to the Selectboard for public input. - 6.
+Following completion of a public input process, further amendments may be made and a final plan delivered to the Selectboard for adoption. - 7.
 The Selectboard adopts the amended plan.